Neil Smith

 Finding the right counsellor is a very personal decision, and it’s important to choose someone you feel safe and comfortable with.
 A strong therapeutic relationship - where you feel heard, understood and respected - is frequently identified as one of the most important factors in successful therapy.

-I encourage you to explore a few different counsellors who feel like they could be a good fit, and speak with each of them before deciding.
+I encourage you to shortlist a few different counsellors who feel like they could be a good fit, and then speak with each of them before deciding.
 Most of us, myself included, offer free introductory calls - please take advantage of these.
 Finding the right match can make a real difference to your overall experience and outcomes in therapy.

 If counselling is completely new to you and you’re unsure what to expect, the resources below from the British Association for Counselling and Psychotherapy (BACP) may be helpful: